wadetregaskis/NetworkInterfaceInfo/README.md

 }
 ```

-Note that you still need to explicitly `import NetworkInterfaceInfo` in order to access the `change` property and otherwise use `NetworkInterface` et al.
+Note that you still need to explicitly `import NetworkInterfaceInfo` in order to access the `changes` property and otherwise use `NetworkInterface` et al.

 This monitoring functionality is in a separate module so that you don't pay the cost of it if you don't need it.